zandax online course logo

 This is obviously a massive area.
 And it could be spoken about for ages, but let me leave you with three simple things to work on.

 Firstly, to close more sales, you have to ask for the business.
 I know!
 The biggest mistake I was making at the beginning was not asking for the business.
 It actually took a client to ask me what the next step was for him to get what I was offering before the penny dropped.
 Why hadn't I asked?
-(If you want to read more about this error of mine, and about about not asking for the business in general, read it here.
+(If you want to read more about this error of mine, and about about not asking for the business in general, read it in our article here.

 Secondly, if you are going to now ask, don't just ask once.
 Keep using trial closes all the way through your dealings with a potential client.
 If they keep saying yes, it's difficult to suddenly say no right at the end.